Ajatt-Tools/gd-tools/README.md

 <summary>Manual installation</summary>

+This way is not recommended
+because it's easy to make a mistake during the process and end up with a broken install.

 1) To build the `gd-tools` you need to install `xmake` and `gcc` (13.1 and newer).
 2) Run `./quickinstall.sh`.